Davej66/moving-forward/TESTING.md

 ----------------------------------------------------------------------------------------------------------------------------------

-- Implementation :
+- Implementation : Confirm a delivery charge is applied to orders under £50 and no delivery charge above £50.
-- Test :
+- Test : Two orders were made one under £50 and above £50 and the checkout completed.
-- Result :
+- Result : The orders were passed through the checkout and the appropriate charge was made to the repective orders successfully.
-- Verdict :
+- Verdict : The test was successful and deemed a pass.

 ----------------------------------------------------------------------------------------------------------------------------------